MichaelCurrin/code-cookbook/recipes/version-control/git/branches.md

 Here there is work on a feature branch `my-feat` which is not related to the feature.
 And this work is brought into the `main` branch, but without doing a merge or adding commits.

+The downside is that you may get conflicts and you'll lose history of the commits.

 ```sh
 $ git checkout main
 ```